y-lohse/bjj/_drafts/2014-06-23-BBB-review.md

 ## A book of splitted intent

 The first couple of chapters are the same than in every jiu jitsu book: history, position, belts… Stuff you probably have read before.
-Certainly not what i had paid for.
+Certainly not what I had hoped for.

 However the next chapters are different… and really good.
-Instead of demonstrating techniques, Gregoriades highlights a bunch of key concepts such as creating angles to attack and defend, keeping your opponent on the back, and more.
+Instead of explaining techniques, Gregoriades highlights a bunch of key concepts such as creating angles to attack and defend, keeping your opponent on the back, and more.
 This was the meat of the book for me and applying those concepts made immediate, positive differences in my game.

 But that core is 25 pages (out of 170).
 The ending chapters contain some usefull advices but again mostly things that you can read (and have read) somewhere else.
 Usually for free.